-82. This stream of private funding is all private funding not covered in the preceding paragraphs of Section E. This stream would include, amongst other things, development funding from international and local donor agencies, and income derived from the sale of goods produced by students as part of a training programme.
+80. This stream of private funding is all private funding not covered in the preceding paragraphs of Section E. This stream would include, amongst other things, development funding from international and local donor agencies, and income derived from the sale of goods produced by students as part of a training programme.

-F. FINANCIAL MANAGEMENT AT PUBLIC $\underline{\text{TVET}}$ [FURTHER EDUCATION AND TRAINING] COLLEGES
+F. FINANCIAL MANAGEMENT AT PUBLIC TVET COLLEGES

-- 83. It is not the purpose of this policy to provide general financial management rules for public [FET] TVET Colleges.
-The use of [GAAP] GRAP, external auditors, internal audit and risk management will become entrenched across all colleges.
-College management toolkits developed by the [DoE] DHET are being used in a number of colleges.
-It is important for this work to continue, and for financial management requirements to become nationally standardised. - 84.
-The [DoE and PEDS] DHET must pay particular attention to the development of accounting structures and practices that allow for a clear separation of public and private [costs] income and expenditure.
+- 81. It is not the purpose of this policy to provide general financial management rules for public TVET colleges.
+The use of GRAP, external auditors, internal audit and risk management will become entrenched across all colleges.
+College management toolkits developed by DHET are being used in a number of colleges.
+It is important for this work to continue, and for financial management requirements to become nationally standardised. - 82.
+DHET must pay particular attention to the development of accounting structures and practices that allow for a clear separation of public and private income and expenditure.
 Financial accounts must be arranged in such a way that the utilisation of publicly financed infrastructure for fee-for-service programmes is reflected as such, so that the financial cost of this is clear.
-Similarly, the utilisation of the same staff members for the offering of public and private training services should result in separate public and private accounting of the related income and expenditure. - 85.
-The [DoE and PEDS] DHET must pay special attention to the matter of the financial reserves of colleges, and private loans taken by colleges to fund infrastructural and other development.
-Practices in this regard should not place the sustainability of colleges at risk, nor should they result in excessive mission drift away from the role of colleges as public providers of [FET] TVET.
+Similarly, the utilisation of the same staff members for the offering of public and private training services should result in separate public and private accounting of the related income and expenditure. - 83.
+DHET must pay special attention to the matter of the financial reserves of colleges, and private loans taken by colleges to fund infrastructural and other development.
+Practices in this regard should not place the sustainability of colleges at risk, nor should they result in excessive mission drift away from the role of colleges as public providers of TVET.

-While section 24 (2) of the [FET] CET Act, says: "A public college may not raise money by means of loans or overdraft without approval of the [Member of Executive Council] Minister," these norms and standards do not provide the criteria and conditions under which [an] the [MEC] Minister may approve the raising of loans.
-The [Department of Education] DHET in consultation with the National Treasury will develop procedures, criteria and conditions under which the [MEC] Minister may consider approval.
+While section 24 (2) of the CET Act, says: "A public college may not raise money by means of loans or overdraft without approval of the Minister," these norms and standards do not provide the criteria and conditions under which the Minister may approve the raising of loans.
+DHET in consultation with the National Treasury will develop procedures, criteria and conditions under which the Minister may consider approval.

-G. NATIONAL [AND PROVINCIAL] PLANNING
+G. NATIONAL PLANNING

-Maintenance of the register of nationally approved [FET] TVET College programmes
+Maintenance of the register of nationally approved TVET college programmes

-86. The register of nationally approved [FET] TVET College programmes [titled "Formal Further Education and Training College Programmes at Levels 2 to 4 on the National Qualifications Framework (NQF)",] as described in paragraph 37, must be maintained by the [DoE] DHET.
-The [DoE] DHET must ensure that this register is easily accessible to public [FET] TVET Colleges, as well as to other stakeholders in the vocational education and training market.
+84. The register of nationally approved TVET college programmes as described in paragraph 36, must be maintained by DHET.
+DHET must ensure that this register is easily accessible to public TVET colleges, as well as to other stakeholders in the vocational education and training market.

-The [national] Funding Base Rate (FBR) and the costing of programmes
+The Funding Base Rate and the costing of programmes